Aamaka/libraryManagementSystem/README.md

 - **Spring Boot**: Framework for building standalone, production-grade Spring applications.
 - **Spring Data JPA**: Simplifies the development of data access layer by providing repository support.
 - **MySQL Database**: Popular open-source relational database management system used for data storage.
+- **Spring Security**: Provides authentication, authorization, and other security features for Spring applications.
+- **JSON Web Token (JWT)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 - **Git**: Version control system used for tracking changes in the project codebase and collaboration among team members.
 - **Maven**: Build automation tool for managing project dependencies and build lifecycle.